-The TDLWD (Tennessee Department of Labor and Workforce Development) decided that from April 1, 2016, the HiSET (by Educational Testing Service) is the only high school equivalency exam to be used in the state.
+The TDLWD (Tennessee Department of Labor and Workforce Development) decided that the HiSET (by Educational Testing Service) is the only high school equivalency exam to be used in the state.
 All over Tennessee, you can find many facilities that provide HiSET prep classes to get you all set to take the HiSET successfully.
 All Tennessee Technology Centers are vocational/technical schools offer HiSET prep classes and there are also many more adult education centers that are listed in the directory above.
 Once you’re ready, schedule your test and see what your opportunities are.

 Get in touch with a HiSET prep facility near you and see if you qualify for the high school equivalency program.
 Not everybody qualifies: you cannot have a high school diploma or be engaged in a school program.
 Become totally aware of requirements and regulations, and get optimally prepared.

 Community libraries and bookstores can supply a lot of study material and you can find some online programs as well.
 But probably the best preparation is offered at numerous locations where HiSET prep classes are available, mostly totally free of charge (see the above listing of major city areas).

 Find a good testing strategy for the HiSET.
 The exam comes with five tests of predominantly multiple choice questions (only the writing section not).
 Discover strategies that will help you in giving the right answers.
 By training this way you will become confident and your scores will improve.
 Use also this website’s totally free HiSET online video lessons.

 If you’re serious about earning your diploma, you won’t need to spend a year or longer on learning before you’ll be ready.
 We offer free online help so you can learn in accordance with your calendar and you may also want to follow our GED and HiSET news pages to see what’s happening. our diploma will get you into college, will get you better job opportunities, and lead to better financial and overall health.